Meta's market value just dropped by more than most companies are worth - KTVZ

 By Clare Duffy, CNN Business

-Meta Platforms, the company formerly known as Facebook, is on pace for what would be the worst trading day in its history as a public company.
+Meta Platforms, the company formerly known as Facebook, just had its worst trading day in its history as a public company.

-The company’s shares were down as much as 26% as of midday Thursday, shaving off about $225 billion from its market value, after a rough earnings report released after trading hours on Wednesday.
+The company’s shares closed down more than 26% as of midday Thursday, shaving off nearly $240 billion from its market value, after a rough earnings report released after trading hours on Wednesday.

 Not only did Meta report a rare and worse-than-expected profit decline during the final three months of last year, it laid out a series of challenges to its core advertising business and revealed for the first time just how much money it’s losing on its shift to the metaverse.
 The company also reported a slight-but-striking decline in daily active Facebook users in the United States and Canada from the prior quarter.